symfony/symfony-docs/contributing/documentation/overview.rst

 .. note::

-  All changes made to the 2.0 branch will be merged into 2.1 which in turn will be merged into the master branch for the next release on a weekly basis.
+  All changes made to a branch (e.g. 2.0) will be merged up to each "newer" branch (e.g. 2.1, master, etc) for the next release on a weekly basis.

 GitHub covers the topic of `pull requests`_ in detail.